AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 The major change for you is the introduction of the client console, the native application which communicates with the Adobe Campaign application server.

 The Campaign client console centralizes all capabilities and settings.
-It is stays synchronized with the Campaign Web user interface, ensuring consitency acrouss both environments.
+It is synchronized with the Campaign Web user interface, ensuring consistency accross both environments.

 ![](assets/client_console.png){zoomable="yes"}